mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 ## Terminology

-The terms "client", "authorization server", "resource server', "access token", "protected resource",  "authorization request", "access token request", "access token response" is defined by the OAuth 2.0 Authorization Framework specification {{RFC6749}}.
+The terms "client", "authorization server", "resource server', "access token", "protected resource",  "authorization request", "access token request", "access token response" are defined by the OAuth 2.0 Authorization Framework specification {{RFC6749}}.

 The term "resource" is defined by the Resource Indicators for OAuth 2.0 specification {{RFC8707}}.